cofablab/tokenscan/README.md

 # About

-Tokenscan is serverless tool to save token transactions and wallet balances to DynamoDB for further data analysis.
+Tokenscan is serverless tool to save Ethereum ERC20 token transactions and wallet balances to DynamoDB for further data analysis.

 ## AWS Services
 This tool is using: